 Challenge Your Limits Wellbeing and Happiness

 Challenge Your Limits (CYL) is our pioneering wellbeing programme that underpins all aspects of school life and helps our girls become resilient, maintain a positive outlook, embrace challenges and combat the fear of failure that can be a significant inhibitor to girls fulfilling their potential.
-The programme is designed to challenge perfectionism and develop a “can do” spirit within the school community.
+The programme is designed to develop a “can do” spirit within the school community and to celebrate our achievements.

-For the last seven years we’ve shone a light on our resilience programme during Challenge Your Limits Week and from small beginnings it now includes talks, activities and cross-year challenges all centred around resilience.
+Challenge Your Limits Week was launched in 2014 with a focus on resilience and from small beginnings it now includes talks, activities and cross-year challenges.
 Students from each year group help plan the events to ensure that the week has the student experience at its core and is fully supported by the girls.
 Each year activities centre on a particular wellbeing theme and funds are raised for the students’ chosen charities: recent themes have included ‘Problem-Solving’, ‘Dare to Care’ and ‘Doing the Right Thing’.